gwu-libraries/launchpad/README.md

 - Change parameter for site.addsitedir() to your local path.
 You will need to change the path and possibly the Python version number.

-If you want to use memcached, configure and ensure it has started:
+If you want to use memcached, uncomment the example CACHES and ITEM_PAGE_CACHE_SECONDS settings.
+Configure memcached and ensure it has
+started:

         sudo vim /etc/memcached.conf
         sudo /etc/init.d/memcached start